-- Cooperative (term includes mutual housing).
-Housing owned by a nonprofit corporation or association, and where a member of the corporation or association has the right to reside in a particular apartment, and to participate in management of the housing.
-A special housing type: see §982.619. - Covered families.
-Statutory term for families who are required to participate in a welfare agency economic self-sufficiency program and who may be subject to a welfare benefit sanction for noncompliance with this obligation.
-Includes families who receive welfare assistance or other public assistance under a program for which Federal, State or local law requires that a member of the family must participate in an economic self-sufficiency program as a condition for the assistance. - Dating violence.
+- Dating violence.
 Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors: - The length of the relationship - The type of relationship - The frequency of interaction between the persons involved in the relationship - Dependent.
-A member of the family (except foster children and foster adults) other than the family head or spouse, who is under 18 years of age, or is a person with a disability, or is a full-time student. - Disability assistance expenses.
+A member of the family (except foster children and foster adults) other than the family head or spouse, who is under 18 years of age, or is a person with a disability, or is a full-time student. - Dependent child.
+In the context of the student eligibility restrictions, a dependent child of a student enrolled in an institution of higher education.
+The dependent child must also meet the definition of dependent as specified above. - Disability assistance expenses.
 Reasonable expenses that are anticipated, during the period for which annual income is computed, for attendant care and auxiliary apparatus for a disabled family member and that are necessary to enable a family member (including the disabled member) to be employed, provided that the expenses are neither paid to a member of the family nor reimbursed by an outside source. - Disabled family.
 A family whose head, spouse, or sole member is a person with disabilities; or two or more persons with disabilities living together; or one or more persons with disabilities living with one or more live-in aides. - Disabled person.
-See Person with Disabilities. - Displaced family.
+See person with disabilities. - Displaced family.
 A family in which each member, or whose sole member, is a person displaced by governmental action, or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief laws. - Domestic violence.
 Felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - Domicile.
-The legal residence of the household head or spouse as determined in accordance with State and local law.

-Drug-related criminal activity.
+The legal residence of the household head or spouse as determined in accordance with State and local law. - Drug-related criminal activity.
 As defined in 42 U.S.C.
 1437f(f)(5).